stylesplugin/styles/readme.markdown

 ## Organization ##

 Ideally, the UI elements will self-organize into sections.
 Either based on @variables groups, or based on each variable having an optional .group setting.
-Groups and variables should have a .nicename set for display.
+Groups and variables should have a .label set for display.

 A backend admin is easiest at this point, but it doesn't seem like too much of a stretch to start with that, then auto-generate a front-end version later, similar to the [Headway Themes Visual Editor](http://headwaythemes.com/features/visual-editor/).
 I have a copy of this theme if you want it.
 It's GPL.